bprall/Basic-Shell/README.md

 ## Overview

-This project implements a basic command interpreter (shell) in C, designed to read user commands and support input and output redirection, pipelining, and command history management.
-The shell manages signal processing for child process cleanup, ensures memory management for command history and arguments, and uses `fork` and e`xecvp` for executing commands while handling errors effectively.
+This project implements a basic command interpreter (shell) in C, designed to read user commands and support input and output redirection, pipelining, sequential command execution with `&&`, and command history management.
+The shell manages signal processing for child process cleanup, ensures memory management for command history and arguments, and uses `fork` and `execvp` for executing commands while handling errors effectively.
 It includes a `Makefile` for easy compilation and supports file compression and decompression with `zip` and `unzip` commands.
 Additionally, the shell provides the `wc` command to count lines, words, and characters in files or standard input, and the `help` command to display usage information for specific commands, offering general help if no command is specified.

 ## Features